OrdnanceSurvey/GeoDataViz-Toolkit/README.md

 _In [this folder](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit/tree/master/Symbols) you will find a set of Ordnance Survey map symbols, information on how to use symbols effectively and links to other useful map symbol resources._

-## Visual Deconstructions

-A visual deconstruction is a method of recording the styling rules for a data visualisation.
-It is made up of a title, a description, a url where relevant, keyword tags, an image, plus the draw order and styling information for each layer of data from which it is compiled.

-It is a form of documentation that allows you to quickly reference and recreate styling rules, as well as being able to share it clearly with others.
-It is also a great way to learn how something is made and therefore is a useful tool for someone designing their own visualisation.

-_In [this folder](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit/tree/master/Visual%20Deconstructions) you will find a gallery of Ordnance Survey visual deconstructions, templates so you can create and share your own, and links to other sources of inspiration._

 ## Workshops

 A workshop is a meeting at which a group of people engage in discussion and activity on a particular topic.
 We often host workshops at different events and we want to use the GeoDataViz Toolkit to share them more broadly.
 The topics usually focus on a particular aspect of cartography or data visualisation.